Mura Masa: 2015–2016: Someday Somewhere

-Mura Masa: 2017–2019
+2017–2019: Mura Masa

 Crossan co-wrote the track "First Things First" on Stormzy's Gang Signs & Prayer, which entered the UK Albums Chart at number 1 on 3 March 2017.
 The track also entered the singles chart at number 25.
 On 17 March 2017, he released "1 Night", a collaboration with Charli XCX.
 Speaking about the collaboration, he said "I think I just had that beat lying around for a while and we sent it to a couple of people.
 Then Charli just did her thing".

 Crossan released his self-titled debut studio album, Mura Masa on 14 July 2017.
-It was released on 14 July 2017 by Polydor, Interscope, Downtown and Anchor Point Records.
-The album was produced and recorded from 2014 to 2016, and has guest features by A. K. Paul, ASAP Rocky, Bonzai, Charli XCX, Christine and the Queens, Damon Albarn, Desiigner, Jamie Lidell, NAO and Tom Tripp.
+It was released by Polydor, Interscope, Downtown, and Anchor Point Records.
+The album was produced and recorded from 2014 to 2016, and has guest features by A. K. Paul, ASAP Rocky, Bonzai, Charli XCX, Christine and the Queens, Damon Albarn, Desiigner, Jamie Lidell, Nao, and Tom Tripp.
 Upon release, it received positive reviews by critics, and debuted at number 19 on the UK Albums Chart and at 192 on the US Billboard 200.
 The album received nominations for Best Dance/Electronic Album and Best Recording Package at the 60th Annual Grammy Awards.

 In June, Crossan worked with Nile Rodgers-organised collective Chic on the band's comeback album, It's About Time.
-He featured alongside Cosha and Vic Mensa on the comeback single "Till the World Falls", which was released on 22 June 2018.
-Before that, 12 June 2018, the band also premiered another song from the album "Boogie All Night", which features Crossan, alongside working affiliate Nao.
+He was featured alongside Cosha and Vic Mensa on the comeback single "Till the World Falls", which was released on 22 June 2018.
+Before that, on 12 June 2018, the band also premiered another song from the album "Boogie All Night", which features Crossan, alongside working affiliate Nao.
 Crossan's remix of Haim's "Walking Away" won Best Remixed Recording, Non-Classical at the 61st Annual Grammy Awards on 10 February 2019.